fatimazahraelaaziz/Stage__DigiUp/README.md

 - ngpm: for the reverse proxy
 - mongodb: for tha database
 - microk8s: for the cluster kubernetes where the application will be deployed then being accessible from the network
-- esk: for elasticsearch and kibana tnat will serve for the monitoring